public-accountability/littlesis-rails/DEVELOPMENT.md

 4) Create folders:  `littlesis setup-folders`

-5) Load a copy of the database
+5) If desired, load a copy of the database.

-sql.gz format: `zcat littlesis.sql.gz | littlesis psql`
+   You can utilize the littlesis psql shortcuts, for example: `zcat littlesis.sql.gz | littlesis psql`
-postgres's custom format: `docker-compose run --rm postgres pg_restore --jobs=2 --host=postgres --username=littlesis --dbname=littlesis /data/littlesis`
-Afterwards, if needed, run `littlesis psql < lib/sql/clean_users.sql`

 6) Compile dev and test assets: `littlesis rake assets:precompile` && `littlesis --test rake assets:precompile`